SecOpsTeam/awesome-hacking-lists/README.md

 - [AutomatedLab](https://github.com/AutomatedLab/AutomatedLab) - AutomatedLab is a provisioning solution and framework that lets you deploy complex labs on HyperV and Azure with simple PowerShell scripts.
 It supports all Windows operating systems from 2008 R2 to 2016 including Nano Server and various products like AD, Exchange, PKI, IIS, etc.
 - [active-directory-lab-hybrid-adfs](https://github.com/Azure-Samples/active-directory-lab-hybrid-adfs) - Create a full AD/CA/ADFS/WAP lab environment with Azure AD Connect installed
 - [atomic-red-team](https://github.com/redcanaryco/atomic-red-team) - Small and highly portable detection tests based on MITRE's ATT&CK.
-- [WinPwn](https://github.com/SecureThisShit/WinPwn) - Automation for internal Windows Penetrationtest / AD-Security - Still much work to do
+- [WinPwn](https://github.com/SecureThisShit/WinPwn) - Automation for internal Windows Penetrationtest / AD-Security
 - [commando-vm](https://github.com/fireeye/commando-vm) - Complete Mandiant Offensive VM (Commando VM), the first full Windows-based penetration testing virtual machine distribution.
 The security community recognizes Kali Linux as the go-to penetration testing platform for those that prefer Linux.
 Commando VM is for penetration testers that prefer Windows.
 We know that building a Windows penetration testing environment can be tedious - we aim to streamline and simplify this process.
 Commando VM includes over 140 tools.
 - [pOSINT](https://github.com/ecstatic-nobel/pOSINT) - Gather Open-Source Intelligence using PowerShell.
 - [CobaltStrike-Toolset](https://github.com/QAX-A-Team/CobaltStrike-Toolset) - Aggressor Script, Kits, Malleable C2 Profiles, External C2 and so on